 Three’s a crowd!

-You and I will be a team for the day: I will be concentrating on directing you, finding your very best angles, while looking out for stray hair, gaps between your neck and the shirt collar, facial shine, etc., and your job will be to follow my direction.
+You and I will be a team: I will be concentrating on directing you, finding your very best angles, while looking out for stray hair, gaps between your neck and the shirt collar, facial shine, etc., and your job will be to follow my direction.

 Come prepared to focus on the work at hand, preferably with a minimum of extraneous people, as having your entourage with you does nothing but provide distraction.
-You should not be worried about how your kids are doing or if your spouse is enjoying him or herself.
 Distraction shows immediately in your expression and could interrupt the flow of the session, so please leave your worries at home and come prepared to focus on you and your fabulous headshots.

-That said, it is fine if you would like to bring your spouse or a friend if you feel you’d like to share the experience, or feel that you need a second opinion on your images or clothing.
+That said, it is fine if you would like to bring your spouse, friend, or parent, if you feel you’d like to share the experience, or feel that you need a second opinion on your images or clothing.
 Please discuss this with me prior to the shoot and we will go over the protocols: allow for about twenty to thirty minutes of one-on-one with me so we can take some time to get to know each other, and so you can get relaxed in front of the camera before anyone joins us.
+Anyone joining you should be aware that I do not allow cell phone photos during a session.
+That's a no-no!